-As an AADL vendor you must offer clients products at or below benchmark price, sale price or shelf price whichever one is lower.
+All AADL vendors must offer a minimum of one product to clients at or below the benchmark price, sale price or shelf price, whichever one is lower.

 Follow manufacturers' expiry dates for medical/surgical products

 Expiry dates are on items for the supplier and consumer’s safety.
-For example, if you provide the client with outdated flanges for their stoma and an adverse reaction occurs, as the supplier, you could be held liable.
+For example, if a vendor provides a client with outdated flanges for their stoma and an adverse reaction occurs, the vendor could be held liable.

 No automatic deliveries to the client

-A client or legal guardian needs to call the vendor every 2 months if they require more supplies.
+A client or legal guardian needs to call the vendor every two months at minimum to order more supplies.

 2-month AADL medical and surgical supply

 AADL’s maximum quantities are based on best practice and research.
-These quantities are reviewed on an annual basis.
-If the client requests more supplies, they need to have a reassessment done by a healthcare professional.
+These quantities are reviewed every two years.
+If the client requests more supplies, they need to have a reassessment done by a health-care professional.

-If the client declines a reassessment or does not wish to follow their authorizer’s clinical directions, they are 100% financially responsible for any quantities above the authorized two-month amount (medical/surgical only).
+If the client declines a reassessment or does not wish to follow their authorizer’s clinical directions, they are entirely financially responsible for any quantities above the authorized two-month amount (medical/surgical only).

 Additional supplies for clients leaving the country

-Have the client complete the AADL Request for Advanced Quantities of Medical Surgical Supplies (PDF, 42 KB).
+If a client is leaving the country and would like additional medical or surgical supplies, they must complete the AADL Request for Advanced Quantities of Medical Surgical Supplies (PDF, 42 KB).

-The form must be mailed by the client to AADL at least one month before their departure date.
+The form must be received by AADL at least one month before their departure date.
 This allows for processing and to ensure that the vendor can provide adequate supplies for the client’s trip.

-If approval is given, AADL will contact your store and grant permission to provide the client with a greater than 2-month supply.
+If approved, Alberta Blue Cross will contact the client’s preferred store and grant permission to provide the client with a greater than two-month supply.

-Clients cannot be authorized for syringes for diabetic management.
-Direct clients to the diabetic supplies information page or their private insurer.
+Clients cannot be authorized for syringes for diabetes management.
+Direct clients to their private insurer.

 The AADL program provides funding for support stockings for specific medical conditions based on a medical assessment of need.
-To be eligible for coverage of compression garments through AADL, a client must have signs and symptoms of Chronic Venous Insufficiency CEAP 4 or 5 (with hemosiderin staining) or Chronic Lymphedema.
+To be eligible for coverage of compression garments through AADL, a client must have signs and symptoms of chronic venous insufficiency and CEAP classification 4 or 5 (with hemosiderin staining) or chronic lymphedema.

 Provide compression garments to clients

-AADL has observed that vendors are providing initial clients with all 3 pairs of compression at once.
-It is strongly advised that clients ONLY receive one pair initially to determine: compliance, adequacy of compression (especially important when a lower leg ulcer has just closed), and the length of garment meets the client’s needs.
+AADL recommends vendors provide clients with one pair of compression garments initially rather than a client’s maximum quantity to determine compliance, adequacy of compression (especially important when a lower leg ulcer has just closed), and the length of garment meets the client’s needs.

-If all 3 pairs are provided at once, the client will be responsible for the cost of any stockings that may be required if the original compression authorized does not meet the client’s clinical needs.
+If all three garments are provided at once, the client will be responsible for the cost of purchasing any additional garments that may be required if the originally authorized compression garment does not meet the client’s clinical needs.

-Requests for all three compression garments at once
+Requests for all 3 compression garments at once

-For clients who want all 3 compression garments at once, it is recommended that you have the client sign the AADL’s fitter’s form acknowledging that you recommended that they should take one pair initially.
+For clients who want all 3 compression garments at once, AADL recommends vendors have the client sign a document acknowledging that the vendor recommended the client should take one pair initially.

-This protects you if, for example, the client comes back and states they are the wrong length or wrong pressure.
-You have proof that it was recommended that the client only takes one pair, and the client must pay for any new pairs.
+This protects the vendor if, for example, the client comes back and states the compression garments are the wrong length or wrong pressure.
+The signed document will act as proof that the client understood the recommendation to only take one pair, and the client must pay for any new pairs.

 Trying on compression stockings

 A client might refuse to try to don and doff their compression stockings independently during the fitting.
-It is recommended that you document this on the AADL’s fitter’s form and you have the client sign it.
+AADL recommend that the refusal is documented in some form along with the client’s signature.

 Refusing to be re-measured

 A returning client might refuse to be re-measured.
-Document this on the AADL’s fitter’s form and have the client sign it stating that they declined re-measuring.
-This will protect you if any concerns or problems arise.
+Document this and have the client sign it stating that they declined re-measuring.
+This will protect the vendor if any concerns or problems arise.

 Eligibility for breast prosthesis clients

-As per the AADL Regulation, clients must access all other resources including private insurance.
+As per the AADL regulation, clients must access all other resources of funding support, including private insurance.
 If the client does not have private insurance or any other source of funding, they may be eligible for AADL benefits.

 Refusing to go through AADL for funding

-You should explain that AADL will not reimburse.
-This means that if their insurance carrier denies their claim, the client will be 100% responsible for the cost of the breast prosthesis.
+Vendors should explain to clients that AADL will not reimburse them for breast prosthesis.
+This means that if their insurance carrier denies their claim, the client will be fully responsible for the cost of the breast prosthesis.

-AADL does not cover swimmer prostheses/mastectomy bras.
+AADL does not cover swimmer prostheses and mastectomy bras.
 The client may want to check with their private insurer for coverage for these items.

 Pull-up style of diaper under the AADL diaper code

-You can provide a client with a pull-up style of diaper, provided it meets AADL’s absorbency standards.
+Vendors may provide clients with a pull-up style of diaper, provided it meets AADL’s absorbency standards.